| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday April 13, 2010

 that is an alternative to imported oil, which makes up nearly 60 percent

+of the nation's fuel supply.
 "Ethanol is America's fuel: it's made here in the U.S., it creates U.S. jobs, and it contributes to America's national and economic security.
 This ad campaign is designed to reach beyond the Beltway to communicate those facts about ethanol to the broader American public - people who until now have only heard one side of the story," said (Ret.)
 Gen. Wesley K. Clark, Co-Chairman of Growth Energy, the coalition of U.S. ethanol supporters that is airing the "America's Fuel" campaign.
 Click on the link below to learn more about this campaign and how Growth Energy and others hope that this will help the perception about ethanol both inside the Washington Beltway as well as all across the US.
 Click here for more on the new National TV ad campaign being seen on major Cable News Channels. | |

-AFR to Hold Interscholastics Competition at Redlands on Tuesday- Then Commercial Cattle Grading on Thursday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ It's a busy
+| AFR to Hold Interscholastics Competition at Redlands on Tuesday- Then Commercial Cattle Grading on Thursday ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~It's a busy

 week for the folks at American Farmers & Ranchers as they are helping

+sponsor two big youth events on Wednesday and Thursday.
 Wednesday, AFR will be sponsoring Speech Contests at Redlands Community College in El Reno, which is a part of the Ag Interscholastics that is held annually at Redlands as a final tuneup before the state interscholastics contest for Oklahoma FFA in Stillwater April 23-24.
 On Thursday, AFR is helping sponsor the 2010 Commercial Cattle judging Contest on the Opening Day of the Southern Plains Farm Show.
 Registration begins at 8 AM, with the activities set to begin at 9AM on Thursday.
 Over $6300 of scholarships will be given to young people in this competition. | |

-Cattlemen Continue to Call for Estate Tax Fix This Year ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The National
+| Cattlemen Continue to Call for Estate Tax Fix This Year ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The National

 Cattlemen's Beef Association (NCBA), the Public Lands Council (PLC) and a